sapsan-wiki/sapsan-wiki.github.io/docs/index.md

 [*Machine Learning for Supernova Turbulence*](https://sinews.siam.org/Details-Page/machine-learning-for-supernova-turbulence) <br />
 Society for Industrial and Applied Mathematics (SIAM) News (CSE21) - March 4, 2021

+??? danger "License"
+    Sapsan has a BSD-style license, as found in the [LICENSE](https://github.com/pikarpov-LANL/Sapsan/blob/master/LICENSE) file.

+    © (or copyright) 2019.
+Triad National Security, LLC.
+All rights reserved.
+This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
+All rights in the program are reserved by Triad National Security, LLC, and the U.S. Department of Energy/National Nuclear Security Administration.
+The Government is granted for itself and others acting on its behalf a nonexclusive, paid-up, irrevocable worldwide license in this material to reproduce, prepare derivative works, distribute copies to the public, perform publicly and display publicly, and to permit others to do so.